 This is your choice to make based on the cost of the setup and the likely return on additional nights booked.
 Obviously, the more expensive the installation, the longer the payback and the value would differ depending on the style of accommodation.

 As an example, we will focus on the running costs to keep the maths simple.

-But, rest assured that it is still a preference to many EV travellers who are used to charging at home while they sleep.
+But rest assured that it is still a preference for many EV travellers who are used to charging at home while they sleep.